adolfohermosillo/adolfohermosillo.github.io/README.md

 ## Publications
 1. Hermosillo, J. A. (March, 2019).
 “Language and dialect contact among Hispanics in Houston, Texas: A Lexical Leveling.” _Mellon Mays Undergraduate Fellowship Research Journal_.
 25-30.
 2. Hermosillo, J. A.(In prep.)
 "Assessing and Debiasing Stereotypes in Adjectives with (Un)Marked Grammatical Gender." in _Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics_.
 3. Hermosillo, J. A., Tjuatjaet, L., Wu, T., & Avila, A. (In prep.)
-"Contextualized language models for Sentiment Analysis in Code-Mixed Social Media Text." in _SemEval-2020_.
+"Sentiment Analysis in Code-Mixed Social Media Text using Contextualized Language Models." in _SemEval-2020_.

 ## [CV](hermosillo_cv_.pdf)